Joint venture, a foreign adventure

 Finding the right partner

-Find the right partner, get to know each other, move in together and then decide whether to get married.
+Find the right partner, get to know each other, move in together and then decide whether to 'get married'.
 Dijkstra advocates taking things slow at first, instead of committing to a joint venture right away.
 “Businesses tend to look for difficult solutions to simple problems.
 They think big, while an easy fix is at hand.
 If you export simple products that are sold on locally, I would first recommend working with an agent or distributor.
-Take it slow at first and draw up a sound contract.
-Only when you absolutely have to join forces or if you are required to do so by a government, should you start considering the next step and enter into a joint venture.”
+Take it slowly at first and draw up a sound contract.
+Does joining forces deliver clear benefits?
+Or are you required to do so by a government?
+Only then should you start considering the next step and entering into a joint venture.”

 Foreign legal systems